LINDAINES213/Lab01_Web/README.md

 22 dias, desde 26-diciembre-2022

+5).
+Copie el titulo, la fecha de publicación y el primer parrafo de dos rfc históricos:

+819. The Domain Naming Convention for Internet User Applications (agosto 1982)

+For many years, the naming convention "<user>@<host>" has served the ARPANET user community for its mail system, and the substring "<host>" has been used for other applications such as file transfer (FTP) and terminal access (Telnet).
+With the advent of network interconnection, this naming convention needs to be generalized to accommodate internetworking.
+A decision has recently been reached to replace the simple name field, "<host>", by a composite name field, "<domain>" [2].
+This note is an attempt to clarify this generalized naming convention, the Internet Naming Convention, and to explore the implications of its adoption for Internet name service and user applications.

+1855.
+Netiquette Guidelines (octubre 1995)

+This document provides a minimum set of guidelines for Network Etiquette (Netiquette) which organizations may take and adapt for their own use.
+As such, it is deliberately written in a bulleted format to make adaptation easier and to make any particular item easy (or easier) to find.
+It also functions as a minimum set of guidelines for individuals, both users and administrators.
+This memo is the product of the Responsible Use of the Network (RUN) Working Group of the IETF.

+6).

 ).
 Generar un código qr (ascii) para la frase: May the command line live forever

 ![2023-01-17](https://user-images.githubusercontent.com/77686175/213055755-ffbdeb9a-5e34-4911-9e40-311915e2e461.png)